 If you suspect that you are a victim of check fraud or any other type of fraud, or if you detect an irregularity in your account reconciliation, you must contact ANZ immediately.

 It is important that you are aware of your rights and responsibilities with respect to your accounts.
-Further information can be found in the relevant Product Disclosure Statement or Terms and Conditions.
+Further information can be found in the relevant ANZ Online Banking Consumer Terms and Conditions (PDF 141kB).